simonjonio/coursematerial_2526/03-conditionals/00-explanation_debugging/explanation-debugging.en.md

 # Debugging

-Whenever you run a software program or a script for the first time, it will (almost) never run the way you want it to run.
+We have seen some introductory applications of writing code.
+As you can imagine, your code will only become more complex as we move onto new material.
+More and more you will encounter scripts that will not run the way you want them to run when you execute them for the first time.
 In the beginning this might seem frustrating, but along the way you will come to understand that this is the way of software engineering.
 You will write code, it will not work, and you will have to adapt your code.
 This is called **debugging**.

 Debugging is so important, that on your exam you will be asked to debug written code.
 You will be guided throughout the course on how to debug your code for specific assignments, but an introductory overview is provided in this text.